esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

  00000450: 185e 8be5 5dc3 cccc cccc cccc cccc cccc  .^..]........... ─┘
  ────────────────────────────────────────────────────────────────────
 ```
 # Full PE structure breakdown

 ## DOS Header
+  - The purpose of the DOS header is to maintain backwards compatibility with older systems.
+It is a remnant of the DOS era, and tells the system that this is an executable in DOS while providing a pointer to the PE header where modern executable information starts.
     - `e_magic`: The signature that the system recognizes as a valid DOS executable
       - Offset: `0x0000`
     - `e_lfanew`: The pointer to the PE header location
       - Offset: `0x003C`

 ![e_magic](../.github/winpe/header_1.png)